A Solution to The Disposable Cup

 A whole new way of doing things is necessary!
 It’s taken me ten years to realize this myself.
 Back in 2007 I was super critical of the cups.
 In 2014 I worked in a recycling plant and saw all the cups being dumped.
 Only now, after observing the success of Ecobricks, and distilling the underlying principles, do I have an inkling how it can be done.

 The EarthCup design process is now on its fourth prototype.
 We continue to refine both the design, creation process, and virtue icons.
-Please bear with us… we aim to get up the vector design files after one more round of prototyping.
+You can now download the source files for our two cup sizes:

 We can now make small runs of cups in Ubud, Bali.
 Drop us a line if you are interested.